-3.5 Prepare the Testing Environment
+3.6 Prepare the Testing Environment

-Every assessment setting should have good lighting and ventilation, a comfortable room temperature, and should be as free as possible from noise and other interruptions.
+Every assessment setting should have good lighting and ventilation, a comfortable room temperature, and should be as free as possible from noise and other interruptions so students can work comfortably and without disruption.
 Chairs should be comfortable and tables at an appropriate height with sufficient room for approved testing materials.
 Confirm that each student will have adequate work space and be sufficiently separated from other students to support a secure testing environment.
 Check that all needed materials and equipment are available and in good working condition.